rahuljoy16/Responsive-Filter-Gallery/README.md

-# Responsive-Filter-Gallery
+## General Info
-This is a Responsive Portfolio Filter Gallery
+This is a Responsive Portfolio Filter Gallery made using HTML, CSS & JavaScript